nutanixdev/calm-dsl-lab-devmktg/contents/blueprints.rst

 #.
 Select :fa:`bars` **> Services > Calm**.

 #.
-Select **Blueprints** in the left hand toolbar to view and manage Calm bleuprints.
+Select **Blueprints** in the left hand toolbar to view and manage Calm blueprints.

    .. note::